 Most people cannot tell they have high blood pressure because there are no signs or symptoms.
-That is why it is important to see a physician every year.
-There are a number of lifestyle changes and medications that help you to control your hypertension.
+That is why it is important to see a physician health care professional every year.
+There are a number of lifestyle changes and medications that can help you control hypertension.

 Heart attacks occur when blood flow to part of the heart is blocked, often by a blood clot.
 If the clot completely cuts off the blood flow, the part of the heart muscle supplied by that artery begins to die.

 Heart failure is a general term that means your heart is not pumping blood as well as it should be.
 This results in the body not getting the oxygen and nutrients it needs.
 See your health care provider if you notice swelling in feet, ankles and legs (called edema) or if fluid builds up in the lungs (called pulmonary congestion).

 Coronary heart disease (CHD) is the most common form of heart disease.
 It is characterized by a reduction in the blood supply to the heart muscle caused by narrowing or blockage of the coronary arteries.
 It can present as myocardial infarction (heart attack), angina pectoris (chest pain) or atherosclerosis in the coronary arteries.

 Heart Disease Risk Factors

 Risk factors are behaviors or conditions that increase a person’s chances of developing a disease.
 Many of the risk factors for heart disease are within a person’s control.